Death Sentence against Mursi

 What happened next, was also justifiable to me.
 I understood perfectly the traumatic situation the nation entered in.
 After all, they didn’t get rid of a tyrant to fall into another.
 And Mursi was actually their own choice.
 People brought him in.
 So it was a double anger.
 Unlike Mubarak, who Egyptians for generations grew up with his name subsiding for the word president.

 I also understand that this trauma needs time.
 But I genuinely believed in these people.
 Egypt is a country of innovation.
 It is the mother of civilization as we still try to understand it.
-It has the best minds of the Arab world.
+It has the best minds in the Arab world.

 It is so sad … to see a country.
 A nation.
 The mother of nations.
 So dissolving into the nothingness of nations.
 While its pyramids are still making the world watch them with awe and fascination.

-It is so heart breaking to see the deterioration of a nation on all and every level … social, political and judicial.
+It is so heartbreaking to see the deterioration of a nation on all and every level … social, political and judicial.
 An outrage that is sweeping away all aspects of culture, education, and common sense.